 553 BUREAU OF ALCOHOLIC BEVERAGES AND LOTTERY OPERATIONS (includes rules of STATE LIQUOR AND LOTTERY COMMISSION)

-Chapter 80: LOTTO AMERICA GAME RULES
+Chapter 80: LOTTO AMERICA® GAME RULES

 Part I – Administration

 Section 1.0

 These rules establish the procedures and requirements for operating and playing Lotto America, a lotto game run by the Multi-State Lottery Association (hereinafter referred to as “MUSL”), of which the Bureau of Alcoholic Beverages and Lottery Operations (hereinafter referred to as “BABLO”) is a member.
 Generally, the Lotto America Game shall be operated in accordance with any agreement between the State of Maine and MUSL, the Constitution, the Bylaws of the MUSL, the Administrative Rules of MUSL and applicable Maine law.